 Health Benefits of Rhodiola Rosea

-The roots of Rhodiola Rosea plant are used in form of tablets and liquid extracts.
-It is a popular herb in the traditional medicine of Eastern Europe, Asia and Scandinavia.
-It has adaptogen qualities, stimulate immune system, and enhance concentration and improve memory.
-It stimulates the nervous system, enhance physical and mental performance and improve resistance to high-altitude sickness.
+The roots of Rhodiola Rosea plant are used in the form of tablets, and liquid extracts.
+It is a popular herb in the traditional medicine of Eastern Europe, Asia, and Scandinavia.
+It has adaptogen qualities, stimulate the immune system, and enhance concentration, and improve memory.
+It stimulates the nervous system, enhances physical, and mental performance, and improves resistance to high-altitude sickness.

-Rhodiola is adaptogen and it increases resistance to a variety of chemical, biological and physical stressors.
-It is antidepressant, anticancer and cardioprotective.
-Rhodiola has a reputation for improving depression, enhancing work performance, eliminating fatigue and treating symptoms of debility following intense physical and psychological stress.
+Rhodiola is an adaptogen, and it increases resistance to a variety of chemical, biological, and physical stressors.
+It is antidepressant, anticancer, and cardioprotective.
+Rhodiola has a reputation for improving depression, enhancing work performance, eliminating fatigue, and treating symptoms of debility following intense physical, and psychological stress.